-- Stretching your alliance’s control with less buildings.
+- Stretching your alliance’s control with fewer buildings.

 Claiming Alliance Resource Points

 But how it works in the game is that if it is unclaimed and falls under your alliance territory first, it will be considered as your alliance resource point even though the other half becomes under control by another alliance.
-This works on a first come, first serve basis.
+It works on a first-come, first-serve basis.

 Increasing Number of Resource Points

 You can further increase the number of resource points within alliance territory.
-This works by asking your alliance members to teleport to the border of alliance territory, which will allow the normal resource points to spawn inside.
+It works by asking your alliance members to teleport to the border of alliance territory, which will allow the standard resource points to spawn inside.

-This game method is particularly helpful in helping out with your alliance members being able to gather faster, get more gold to research Tier 4 troops and of course increases the flow of alliance resources which then in exchange allows you to build more flags and fortresses.
+This game method is beneficial in helping out with your alliance members being able to gather faster, get more gold to research Tier 4 troops, and increase the flow of alliance resources, which then, in exchange, allows you to build more flags and fortresses.

 Stretch With Less Building

-Another in-game trick to capitalize on your alliance territory advantage is stretch more with less buildings.
-This often means you place your flags diagonally which is connected with just one border pixel.
+Another in-game trick to capitalize on your alliance territory advantage is to stretch more with fewer buildings.
+It often means you place your flags diagonally, connected with just one border pixel.

 That’s all governors!
-I hope this ultimate guide to alliance territory in Rise of Kingdoms helps you learn more about how to use it to your advantage and the best methods to use.
-Happy ruling your kingdom in Rise of Kingdoms and let us know how it goes!
+I hope this ultimate guide to alliance territory in Rise of Kingdoms helps you learn more about using it to your advantage and the best methods to use.
+Happy ruling your kingdom in Rise of Kingdoms, and let us know how it goes!